 Mother: Where will you get a Sevymate??

 Me: I’m thinking of paddling around Prince Albert National Park…

 Her: You’ve never paddled anywhere in your life!!!!!!!

 I bought the necessary gear, battling low stock in a year with everyone trying to paddle away from the pandemic.
-After some difficulties in inflating the raft initially (giving me bad flashbacks to my childhood when I was unable to blow up balloons), I took the boat out for several test runs on Lake Diefenbaker and an artificial pond near my house.
-The most important thing here is that I successfully avoided touching the murky pond water when getting in or out of the boat, but the packraft working well is also noteworthy.
+After some initial difficulty inflating the raft (giving me bad flashbacks to my childhood when I was unable to blow up balloons), I took the boat out for several test runs on Lake Diefenbaker and an artificial pond near my house.
+The most important thing is that I successfully avoided touching the murky pond water when getting in or out of the boat, but the packraft working well is also noteworthy.
 I’ve also figured out an arrangement for adding all the gear to my backpack, a tricky job given the bulkiness of the packraft and the PFD.
 I was surprised that the packraft actually fits into one of the side pockets.
 Well done, backpack!

 This trip will be to Kingsmere Lake and a handful of smaller lakes nearby.
 No random backcountry camping is allowed at Kingsmere Lake, so I’ll have to reserve sites, which is tricky when I don’t know how long it will take me to paddle anywhere.
-I’m going to plan for short days, that being preferable to not getting to my campsites in time and guiltily illegally camping, so my itinerary is currently:
+I’m going to plan for short days, since that’s preferable to not getting to my campsites in time and guiltily illegally camping, so my itinerary is currently:

 Day 1: Kingsmere River Trailhead to Sandy Beach Campground (hiking along the Grey Owl Trail)

 Day 2: Sandy Beach Campground to Northend Campground, then a day hike to Grey Owl’s Cabin (still hiking)

 Day 3: Northend Campground to Bladebone Bay Campground (paddling)